HelixNetwork/pendulum-sdk/README.md

 // must be truly random
 const seed = ' your seed here '

-// Array of transfers which defines transfer recipients and value transferred in helixs. const transfers = [{
+// Array of transfers which defines transfer recipients and value transferred in HLX. const transfers = [{
     address: ' recipient address here ',
     value: 1000, // 1Kh